nikicat/eth-token-adder/README.md

-# evm-token-adder
+# symbtc-ui

-This web app allows to add any Ethereum token to you wallet with a custom icon.
+This is web UI for interacting with Symbiois BTC <-> EVM bridge.

 ## Developing